Tale of the first ascent of the world’s highest peak

-Sir Edmund Hillary told his friend George Lowe while returning from the first-ever ascent of Mt Everest back in 1953.
+Sir Edmund Hillary told his friend George Lowe while returning from the first-ever ascent of Mt Everest in 1953.
 Though discovered as the highest peak on earth in the 1850s, Mt Everest was relatively unknown to many people.
-The successful summit, however, made Mt Everest popular all over the world.
+The successful summit, however, made Mt Everest famous worldwide.

-Darjeeling in 1952 together with his friends at the age of 19 to search for some works, returned to the Everest region a year later as part of the British Everest Expeditions.
+Darjeeling, in 1952 with his friends at the age of 19 to search for some work, returned to the Everest region a year later as part of the British Everest Expeditions.
 “We headed straight to Tenzing’s house.
 As Tenzing knew my father, he allowed me to stay with him,” Sherpa shared at his home in Namche Bazaar some months ago.
 “I helped Tenzing in household chores.”

 Tenzing, a Sirdar of the British expedition, included Kanchha in the team.
 “I was both surprised and happy,” he added.

-It was very difficult to travel to Kathmandu these days.
-Tenzing and Kanchha along with eight other Sherpas walked to Kathmandu from Birgunj.
+It is tough to travel to Kathmandu these days.
+Tenzing and Kanchha and eight other Sherpas walked to Kathmandu from Birgunj.
 They stayed in Kathmandu for two weeks.
 Kanchha first met Hillary in Bhaktapur.

-After all the equipment arrived, a jumbo team of 400 people, 15 expedition members from England and New Zealand, and 20 Sherpas and porters trekked all the way to Namche via Dolalghat-Risingo-Chitre route.
+After the equipment arrived, a jumbo team of 400 people, 15 expedition members from England and New Zealand, and 20 Sherpas and porters trekked to Namche via the Dolalghat-Risingo-Chitre route.
 “It took 16 days to reach Namche from Bhaktapur,” said Kanchha.

-“At that time, supplies were cheap but money was scarce.
-The daily wage of Rs 8 (US$ o.7 cent) that too in silver coins was a big thing for us.
-We were also provided with good gears, but it wouldn’t come fit,” shared Kanchha.
+“At that time, supplies were cheap, but money was scarce.
+The daily wage of Rs 8 (US$ o.7 cents) in silver coins was a big thing for us.
+We were also provided good gears, but it wouldn’t fit,” said Kanchha.

 It took the team about a week to find the appropriate trail in the Khumbu Icefall.
 “Supplies were running out at the time we reached the Icefall.
 It was not as easy as it is today.
 Everything had to be built, even the bridges,” Kanchha shared.

-The team fell ten trees in Namche Bazaar and carried the lumber all the way to the Khumbu Icefall to build a wooden bridge over the crevasse.
+The team fell ten trees in Namche Bazaar and carried the lumber to the Khumbu Icefall to build a wooden bridge over the crevasse.
 “It was the toughest part.
-We were very afraid when crossing the bridge.
+We were terrified when crossing the bridge.
 But after crossing the bridge, the trail was easier,” he added.